Divanlı, Yozgat

+Divanlı is a neighbourhood of the city Yozgat, Yozgat Province, Turkey.
+Its population is 453 (2022).
+It is situated about 7.6 km south of Yozgat, the provincial capital.

 The village became the center of attention in Yozgat in 2008 when Divanlı was selected to become the site of the Yozgat YHT railway station, which will service high-speed trains along the Ankara-Sivas high-speed railway.
 The station is expected to be completed by the end of 2018.

 An unnamed road connects Divanlı to the İL 66-25, which connects to the D.200 highway.